 The umbrellas from M&S are affordable and excellent quality.
 For the past five years, I have owned two M&S umbrellas – a credit to how long they can last.

-The style that I always buy is at £19.50.
+The style that I always buy is £19.50.
 For that price, you get a sturdy, automatic folding umbrella that will be your trusty companion when battling the unsavoury weather.
-It features Stormwear and Windtech.
-I have no idea what they mean, but it sounds good to me.
+It features Windtech technology, which I have no idea what it means, but it sounds good to me.

 JAMES SMITH AND SONS